Outer-crust equations of state for neutron stars: Theoretical Framework

 \subsection{Equilibrium Structure of the Outer Crust}

 The low-density regime of neutron stars is described by the EOS of the outer crust, extending from the stellar surface down to the onset of neutron drip.
-In this region, spanning baryon densities from $\sim 10^{-12}\,\mathrm{fm^{-3}}$ to $\sim 10^{-4}\,\mathrm{fm^{-3}}$, matter consists of neutron-rich nuclei arranged in a Coulomb lattice, minimizing their electrostatic interaction energy, and embedded in an ultra-relativistic, degenerate electron gas.
-As the density increases, electron captures drive the composition toward progressively heavier and more neutron-rich isotopes, giving rise to a discrete sequence of equilibrium nuclides that minimize the Gibbs free energy per baryon.
+In this region, spanning baryon densities from $\sim 10^{-12}\,\mathrm{fm}^{-3}$ to $\sim 10^{-4}\,\mathrm{fm}^{-3}$, matter consists of neutron-rich nuclei arranged in a Coulomb lattice and embedded in a highly degenerate electron gas.
+The electrons become increasingly relativistic with increasing density, while successive electron captures drive the composition toward heavier and more neutron-rich nuclei.
+The resulting discrete sequence of equilibrium nuclides is determined by minimizing the Gibbs free energy per baryon.
 Nuclear shell effects play a central role in determining the sequence of nuclei that appear.
-Consequently, the outer crust forms a well-defined thermodynamic domain in which microscopic nuclear masses—experimental or theoretical—directly determine the EOS and provide essential boundary conditions for constructing the inner regions of the star~\citep{Baym-71,Haensel_1989}.
+Consequently, the outer crust forms a well-defined thermodynamic domain in which microscopic nuclear masses, either experimental or theoretical, directly determine the EOS and provide essential boundary conditions for constructing the inner regions of the star~\citep{Baym-71,Haensel_1989}.

 To determine the equilibrium composition, structure, and corresponding EOS of the outer crust, we adopt the formalism developed by~\citet{Baym-71} for cold catalyzed matter in its ground state.
 At a given baryon density, the stable nuclide is obtained by minimizing the Gibbs free energy per baryon, which includes contributions from the nuclear mass, the Coulomb lattice, and the electron gas.
 The pressure is dominated by the relativistic electrons, while lattice effects introduce a small but non-negligible correction at higher densities.
-In the following, we summarize the expressions for the total energy density, pressure, and Gibbs free energy employed in our calculations, and outline how they are combined to construct the equilibrium nuclide sequence and the macroscopic outer-crust EOS.
+In the following, we summarize the expressions for the total energy per baryon, pressure, and Gibbs free energy per baryon (chemical potential) employed in our calculations, and outline how they are combined to construct the equilibrium nuclide sequence and the macroscopic outer-crust EOS.

 The total energy per baryon in the outer crust is written as the sum of nuclear, lattice, and electronic contributions,